onap/policy-parent/docs/apex/APEX-User-Manual.rst

                .. container:: ulist

-                  -  Downloaded distribution: JAVA runtime environment (JRE, Java 8 or later, APEX is tested with the Oracle Java)
+                  -  Downloaded distribution: JAVA runtime environment (JRE, Java 11 or later, APEX is tested with the OpenJDK Java)

-                  -  Building from source: JAVA development kit (JDK, Java 8 or later, APEX is tested with the Oracle Java)
+                  -  Building from source: JAVA development kit (JDK, Java 11 or later, APEX is tested with the OpenJDK Java)

                   -  A web archive capable webserver, for instance for